...

 Eat Within 1 Hour of Waking

 Skipping breakfast often leads to overeating later.
-Instead, aim to eat within 1 hour of waking up, with a meal that includes protein + fiber + complex carbs.
+Instead, aim to eat within 1 hour of waking up, with a meal that includes protein + fibre + complex carbs.

 Examples: